letsgetrusty/bootcamp/4. Projects/2. API/Problem/README.md

 During Development:
 * You can either create your own Rust project and copy over the code in each step or clone this repo and finish the steps directly in this repo.
 * Check the project description/requirements to make sure you are building what is asked of you.
+* Utilize the included unit tests to help debug your implementation.
 * If you get stuck, ask for help in the Discord server or look at the next step for the solution to the current step.
 * Refactor as you implement.
 Keep your code clean and compartmentalized.
 Doing so makes debugging exponentially easier, as your implementation grows.
 * Make sure your code compiles and all tests are passing (if applicable) before moving on to the next step.